Drinks

 Peppermint Mocha Recipe

-3 Mins read
+4 Mins read

-This peppermint mocha is the drink I make when the weather turns cold and I want something warm that feels a little special without being complicated.
 I usually make it in the afternoon when I want a break from plain coffee, or in the evening when I want something cozy but not overly sweet.
 It smells like winter, tastes rich and familiar, and feels like a small treat you can easily make at home.

 I started making peppermint mochas at home after realizing how easy they are to overdo when ordered out.
 Too sweet, too minty, or not enough coffee.
-This version keeps everything balanced — real coffee flavor, gentle chocolate, and just enough peppermint to notice without overpowering the cup.
+This version keeps everything balanced, real coffee flavor, gentle chocolate, and just enough peppermint to notice without overpowering the cup.

 Why You’ll Love This Recipe